 Deliverable classification

-According to different characteristics, the planned deliverables are divided into two group:
+According to utilization scenario, the planned deliverables can be divided into two groups:

-Generalized specifications (DEL 1-9): focus on generalized specifications including ethics, regulatory, requirement, data, training, evaluation, application, etc. Each part is interconnected with others and together form a whole.
+Generalized specifications (DEL 1-9): focus on generalized specifications including ethics, regulatory, requirement, data, training, evaluation, application, etc. Each part is interconnected to form a whole standardized framework for AI-based methods for health.

 Topic groups (DEL 10.1-10.19): focus on use cases in specific health domains with corresponding AI/ML tasks.
-Each case could be seen as an example of a whole process recommended by generalized specifications (DEL 1-9), and meanwhile adapt to specific application scenarios.
+Each case is an example of a whole process recommended by generalized specifications (DEL 1-9), and profiled in specific application scenarios.

 Deliverable structure

-To better identify the deliverable structure, Figure 1 was developed to give an overall relationship between all deliverables.
-The arrows in the figure indicate sequential connections from the perspective of software development and implementation, from demand finding to solution (including data, model and evaluation aspects), and finally scale-up and adoption.
-Topic groups can be seen as cases recommended by generalized specifications and applicable to specific scenarios.
+To better understand the deliverables’ relationship, Figure 1 gives an overall structure of all deliverables.
+The arrows in the figure indicate sequential connections from the perspective of software development and implementation, including demand finding, solution (data preparation, model development and evaluation aspects), and finally scale-up and adoption.
+Topic groups (TGs) take charge of specific health domains with corresponding AI/ML tasks in the recommended process of the above generalized specifications.
+They are providing the connection of the Working Groups (WGs) with actual health topics and the specific problems involved with a number of AI for health tasks and data modalities. .

-This figure will be continuously updated according to the scope change of corresponding deliverables and newly established WGs or TGs, suggestions and comments from editors, contributors and experts are all welcome.
+This figure will be continuously updated according to the scope change of corresponding deliverables and newly established WGs, TGs, AHGs, suggestions and comments from editors, contributors and experts are all welcome.

-Figure 1 – Deliverables structure and relationship
+Figure 1 – FG-A4H Deliverables structure

-Deliverable index
+Deliverables index

-An index of all planned deliverables is given as below, more details can be found via the link of each document, and contacts information are attached to encourage extensive participation and collaboration between different deliverables.
+An index of all planned deliverables is given as below.
+More details can be found via the link of each document, and contacts information are attached here to encourage collaboration between different deliverables.

 Table 1 – Doc links and contacts for all deliverables (2020-06-08)